murchie85/steelSpirit/README.md

 - CLEARLY SIGNPOST: FREE MODE <-->LOCKON MODE
 - CLEARLY SIGNPOST: Boosting, side dodge etc

+## CONSIDER ONLY

+Tanks can only move in 12 directions maybe 18 making animations look more 3d bomb self frag

+## CONTROLLER

+- Hold button to lock on and turn otherwise free roam
+- Facing south when shooting inverts u/d
+- Probably want lockon/lockoff buttons all to be the same - controll still feels offf, storyboard

 ## SECONDARY TO BE GROOMED

-BETA TESTING
+- Tank bumping over - gives realistic feel, with dust thrown up by treds BETA TESTING
 - Add movement pivot around center point when not in lockon mode/ OR MODIFY LOCKON to pivot around center mass...adding more
 	 - Add variations as schemas to test for beta testing